kylejray/kylejray.github.io/_posts/2022-02-23-gh-pages_workflow.markdown

 ### A second attempt at doing the above:

 1. Start with an extablished repositroy you want to build a website for.
-Build a website locally (this is the hard, involved part) for it, the website can be in a subdirectory of the established repository (but doesnt need to be); you do not want this to be tracked by the main repo branch, so adding it in .gitignore is probably wise if in the same directory.
+Build a website locally using [jekyll](https://jekyllrb.com/) (this is the hard, involved part) for it, the website can be in a subdirectory of the established repository (but doesnt need to be); you do not want this to be tracked by the main repo branch, so adding it in .gitignore is probably wise if in the same directory.

 2. Navigate to the folder where you built the website, and initialize a new local repository. git add and commit everything in the website directory.
 You can put _site/ in a .gitignore.
 You do not need it.
 It will also double down on assets unecesarially so its actually bad to have it tracked.
 If you use [jekyll](https://jekyllrb.com/) to make the website, the ignore will be auto-generated for you.